Types of Manuscript Editing

 • does not involve restructuring the manuscript or plot

-Style edits should be done after the writer has a cohesive plot and story, but before she enters the copyediting and proofreading stages of her work.
+Style edits should be done after the writer has a cohesive plot and story, but before they enter the copyediting and proofreading stages of her work.
 After a style edit, the author may receive a document with significant markups, comments, insertions, and deletions.
-The editor may make a large number of edits, but the author may be responsible for some editing and rewriting based on the editor’s suggestions and recommendations.
-A 3 to 4-page cover letter and style sheet are included with this edit.
+The editor may make a large number of edits, but the author should expect to make additional edits and rewrites based on the editor’s suggestions and recommendations.
+An editorial letter is included with this edit.

 • involves making corrections at the sentence level